March for Recovery

 Addiction is a disease that affects everyone – family, friends, and the community.
 All are invited to march with us – now in November!
 Join us for food, music, inspiring speakers, and a second line around the park.

 Everyone who registers will receive a balloon that represents why they are marching: purple for your own recovery, white for the memory of a loved one, blue in support of someone else’s recovery.
 The event is free and open to the public, but advanced registration is requested.
 Festivities begin at 9:30AM, followed by a brief ceremony at 10:00AM and the march at 10:45AM.

-Online registration is available below.
+Online registration is now closed.
 On-site registration will open at 9:30 AM in Palmer Park near the back entrance, at the intersection of S. Carrollton and Claiborne.

 For more information, contact Stephanie Clary, CFRE at (504) 821-7134 or email@example.com.